keptn/lifecycle-toolkit/README.md

 ### Scheduler

 After the Webhook mutation, the Keptn-Scheduler will handle the annotated resources.
-The scheduling flow follows the default scheduler, since it implements a scheduler plugin based on the [scheduling framework]( https://kubernetes.io/docs/concepts/scheduling-eviction/scheduling-framework/).
+The scheduling flow follows the default scheduler behavior, since it implements a scheduler plugin based on the [scheduling framework]( https://kubernetes.io/docs/concepts/scheduling-eviction/scheduling-framework/).
 For each pod, at the very end of the scheduling cycle, the plugin verifies whether the pre deployment checks have terminated, by retrieving the current status of the WorkloadInstance.
 Only if that is successful, the pod is bound to a node.